WildEyeConservation/TrapTagger/README.md

 - Select the 'AWS services' service category
 - Search for the S3 service and select the only gateway option
 - Select your VPC
+- Select your private route table
+- Select your lambda route table
+- Select a 'full access' policy
+- Create endpoint

+Lastly, your Lambda functions needs the ability to invoke other lambda functions without using the internet, you need to setup a interface endpoint to lambda:

+- Navigate to the Endpoints section in your VPC console
+- Click create endpoint
+- Give this enpoint a useful name
+- Select the 'AWS services' service category
+- Search for the Lambda service and select the only interface option
+- Select your VPC
+- Select your lambda subnet
+- Select the security group that you created earlier
-- Select your private route table and a 'full access' policy
+- Select a 'full access' policy
 - Create endpoint

 ### Database